 We write the Year of the Lord 1996.
-Amorphis just about came to some real fame with their heavy and very Death Metal oriented 2nd studio album Tales from the Thousand Lakes.
+The folks from Amorphis just about came to some real fame with their heavy and very Death Metal oriented 2nd studio album Tales from the Thousand Lakes.
 Everyone now eagerly awaited something similar from their next concoction.

 Now here comes their 3rd studio brainchild Elegy.
 And what have we found?
-A hellufa change: Amorphis is happily throwing in Folk and synthie pop elements.
+A helluva change, that’s for sure.
+Amorphis is happily throwing in Folk and synth-pop elements.
 Stuff laced with very heavy Melodic Death Metal – growls and all.
-This mixes with good old Heavy Metal, atmospheric passages and ’70s style parts on keyboards and guitars.
+This mixes with Progressive Metal, atmospheric passages, and ’70s style parts on keyboards and guitars.
 You got it all.
 I can thus fully understand why Elegy got very mixed reviews back in time and ever since.
-Some reviewers hating it and others loving it.
+Some reviewers hate it, and others love it.

-The album also smacks of the tastes and flavors of the time some 20 years ago.
-Some of that stuff sounds similar to Tiamat and their own mid ’90s offerings.
-Not the same mind you, but similar in overall look and feel, minus the full metal jacket crunch perhaps.
+The album also smacks of the tastes and flavors of the time some 20 years ago1).
+Some of that stuff sounds similar to Tiamat and their own mid-’90s offerings.
+Not the same mind you, but it does have a familiar look and feel, minus the full metal jacket crunch perhaps.
 And – again – Amorphis sounded very different in 1996 compared to their newest album Under The Red Cloud released earlier in 2015.

 Elegy gets its lyrical inspiration from the Kalevala!

 This is an epic piece of Finnish poetry collected back in the 19th century.
-And it serves as cannon fodder to satisfy the gloomy eyed metal masses for their hunger of heavy lyrics underlying their music.
+And it serves as cannon fodder to satisfy the gloomy-eyed metal masses for their hunger for heavy lyrics underlying their music.
 Even if the spoken word is often somewhat lost in growled texts.
 The Kalevala is indeed a good source for this kind of purpose, the lyrics being downright gloomy at times, but very well written.

 And what about their tune?
 Any good?

-One of the sad facts of Elegy is that Amorphis should have pulled more unplugged stuff – just check out the acoustic version of My Kantele at the end.
-Makes me want to pour a Whiskey and check out the porch at midnight.
-Mind you, the plugged #metal version in its somewhat doomish robe, performed death metal style complete with growls is stellar too.
+One of the sad facts of Elegy is that Amorphis should have pulled more unplugged stuff.
+Just check out the acoustic version of My Kantele at the end.
+It makes me want to pour a Whiskey and check out the porch at midnight.
+Mind you, the plugged metal version in its somewhat doomish robe, performed death metal style complete with growls is stellar too.

 The record is full of good tracks!

-Better Unborn with its death grunts opens up the album in a very surprising fashion.
+Better Unborn with its grumpy growls opens up the album in a very surprising fashion.
 Against Widows continues in the same vein – very complex that one.
 The Orphan surprises with a 70s flavored melody.
-Complete with true era-style keyboard parts, mixed with some crunchy metal and ending with a nice solo-ish musical offering.
-The structure of the song somehow always reminds me of Metallica‘s Unforgiven II in some parts.
+Complete with true era-style keyboard parts, mixed with some crunchy metal, and ending with a nice solo-ish musical offering.
+The structure of the song somehow always reminds me of Metallica’s Unforgiven II in some parts.
 I like this one.